 Credit report information that can affect credit scores includes:

 - Your payment history, including whether you always pay bills on time or have had any late or missed payments in the past several years.

 - How much total credit you have available and how much of it you're actively using.
 This information is expressed as your credit utilization ratio.

 - The types of credit you've had and are currently using (your mix of credit).

 - The number of recent credit applications you've made, called "hard inquiries."

-- Public records such as tax liens or bankruptcies.
+- Public records such as judgements or bankruptcies.

 You can begin to build a positive credit history by: